 Usually, it takes around three months to prepare for the GED test when you study 2 to 3 times per week for no less than 1 hour.

 If you study only once per week, it may take you 6 to 8 months to get all set for the GED test.
-The more you learn and practice, the sooner you’ll get all set for test day.
+The more you learn and practice for the GED exam, the sooner you’ll get all set for test day.

 You can use free GED practice tests and online classes to get ready for the GED test.
 Try our free resources:

 If you want to attend a traditional class, we can also help you.
-Visit our database to find a school near you.
+Visit our database to find a GED prep school near you.